-Note 3: When the input voltage (VIN) at any pin exceeds the power supplies (VIN < GND or VIN > V+), the current at that pin should be limited to 5 mA.
-Parasitic components and/or ESD protection circuitry are shown below for the LM32's pins.
+Note 3: When the input voltage ( $V{IN}$ ) at any pin exceeds the power supplies ( $V{IN} \le GND$ or $V{IN} \ge V+$ ), the current at that pin should be limited to 5 mA.
+Parasitic components and/or ESD protection circuitry are shown below for the LM41's pins.
 The nominal breakdown voltage of the zener is 6.5 V. SNP stands for snap-back device.

+Note 4: Thermal resistance junction-to-ambient in still air when attached to a printed circuit board with 1 oz. foil is 148 °C/W.

+Note 5: Human body model, 100 pF discharged through a 1.5 kΩ resistor.
+Machine model, 200 pF discharged directly into each pin.

+Note 6: Reflow temperature profiles are different for lead-free and non lead-free packages.

+Note 7: "Typicals" are at TA = 25°C and represent most likely parametric norm.
+They are to be used as general reference values not for critical design calculations.

+Note 8: Limits are guaranteed to National's AOQL (Average Outgoing Quality Level).

+Note 9: The supply current will not increase substantially with a SensorPath transaction.

+Note 10: Local temperature accuracy does not include the effects of self-heating.
+The rise in temperature due to self-heating is the product of the internal power dissipation of the LM41 and the thermal resistance.
+See (Note 4) for the thermal resistance to be used in the self-heating calculation.

+Note 11: TUE, total unadjusted error, includes ADC gain, offset, linearity and reference errors.
+TUE is defined as the "actual Vin" to achieve a given code transition minus the "theoretical Vin" for the same code.
+Therefore, a positive error indicates that the input voltage is greater than the theoretical input voltage for a given code.
+If the theoretical input voltage was applied to an LM41 that has positive error, the LM41's reading would be less than the theoretical.

-- Note 4: Thermal resistance junction-to-ambient in still air when attached to a printed circuit board with 1 oz. foil is 148 °C/W. - Note 5: Human body model, 100 pF discharged through a 1.5 kΩ resistor.
-Machine model, 200 pF discharged directly into each pin. - Note 6: Reflow temperature profiles are different for lead-free and non lead-free packages. - Note 7: "Typicals" are at TA = 25 °C and represent most likely parametric norm.
-They are to be used as general reference values not for critical design calculations. - Note 8: Limits are guaranteed to National's AOQL (Average Outgoing Quality Level). - Note 9: The supply current will not increase substantially with a SensorPath transaction. - Note 10: Local temperature accuracy does not include the effects of self-heating.
-The rise in temperature due to self-heating is the product of the internal power dissipation of the LM32 and the thermal resistance.
-See (Note 4) for the thermal resistance to be used in the self-heating calculation. - Note 11: The accuracy of the LM32CIMT is guaranteed when using the thermal diode of an Intel 90 nm Pentium 4 processor or any thermal diode with a non-ideality factor of 1.011 and series resistance of 3.33Ω.
-When using a MMBT3904 type transistor as a thermal diode the error band will be typically shifted by -4.5 °C. - Note 12: This specification is provided only to indicate how often temperature data are updated. - Note 13: The output fall time is measured from (V ${IH\ min}$ ) to (V ${IL\ max}$ ). - Note 14: The output rise time is measured from (VIL max) to (VIH min). - Note 15: The rise and fall times are not tested but guaranteed by design.
+Note 12: The accuracy of the LM41CIMT is guaranteed when using the thermal diode of an Intel 90 nm Pentium 4 processor or any thermal diode with a non-ideality factor of 1.011 and series resistance of 3.33Ω.
+When using a MMBT3904 type transistor as a thermal diode the error band will be typically shifted by -4.5 °C.

-Timing Diagrams
+Note 13: This specification is provided only to indicate how often temperature and voltage data are updated.

+Note 14: The output fall time is measured from (VIH min) to (VIL max).

+Note 15: The output rise time is measured from (VIL max) to (VIH min).

+Note 16: The rise and fall times are not tested but guaranteed by design.